flyntwp/guidelines/CONTRIBUTING.md

 - Push your branch to GitHub:

 ```
-github push origin myFixBranch
+git push origin myFixBranch
 ```

-- In GitHub, send a pull request to the `master` branch.
+- In GitHub, send a pull request to the `master` branch. **If you are submitting a pull request to the [Flynt Start Theme](https://github.com/flyntwp/flynt-starter-theme), send your pull request to the `develop` branch, not `master`.**

 - If the pull request gets too out-dated, we may ask you to rebase and force push to update the pull request: